robin-raymond/zax.io/functions.md

 #### Function invocation chaining and `except`

 Functions can chain with other functions and short circuit using the `except` mechanism.
-An except will cause an immediate return from a function if one of the `except` results evaluates as `true` when the `as Boolean` is applied.
+An `except` will cause an immediate return from a function if one of the `except` results evaluates as `true` when the `as Boolean` is applied.
 The standard `except` mechanism applies and the `except` checked variable is consumed from the return result leaving the remaining values to become part of the remaining chain.

+When an `except` value is encountered that evaluates to `true` (or `false` if `except !value` is used), the entire chain is short circuited at the `except` point.

 ````zax
 double : (result : Integer)(input : Integer) = {